autowarefoundation/autoware.universe/perception/lidar_centerpoint/README.md

 python tools/test.py ./configs/centerpoint/test-centerpoint.py /PATH/OF/THE/CHECKPOINT  --task lidar_det
 ```

-Evaluation result could be relatively low because of the e to variations in sensor modalities between the sample dataset
+Evaluation results could be relatively low because of the e to variations in sensor modalities between the sample dataset
 and the training dataset.
 The model's training parameters are originally tailored to the NuScenes dataset, which employs a single lidar
 sensor positioned atop the vehicle.
 In contrast, the provided sample dataset comprises concatenated point clouds positioned at
 the base link location of the vehicle.